rullzhtcx/rullzhtcx/README.md

 - 💞️ I’m looking to collaborate on ... coding.
 - 📫 How to reach me ... rullzhtcx@gmail.com
 - 😄 Pronouns: ...
 Andrei
 - ⚡ Fun fact: ...
-I still work in a serigraphy.
+I'm studying coding right now.

 <!---
 rullzhtcx/rullzhtcx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.